What is Maturity Matching / Hedging Approach?

 The maturity matching or hedging approach of working capital financing is idealistic.
 It is based on the basic principle of finance that long-term assets should be financed with long-term sources of finance such as equity, term loan, debentures, etc. Short-term assets should be funded with short-term sources of finance such as short-term loans, current liabilities, cash credit, bank overdraft, other working capital loans, etc.

 The funds remain on the balance sheet only until they are in use.
 As soon as they are not needed, they are paid off.
 This is how this approach optimizes the interest cost.
 Interest is paid only for the amount and time for which money is used.
 There is no unutilized cash lying idle in the business.

 Savings on Interest Costs

-Since the fundamental principle of finance is followed here i.e., long term asset to long-term finance and short term assets to short term finance, there are no risk of refinancing and the interest rate fluctuations during refinancing.
-This means that while renewing a loan, if the market scenario changes, the rate of interest may also adversely change.
+Since it follows the fundamental principle of finance here, i.e., a long-term asset to long-term finance and short-term assets to short-term finance, there is no risk of refinancing and interest rate fluctuations during refinancing.
+This means that while renewing a loan if the market scenario changes, the interest rate may also adversely change.
 Here, the problem of frequent refinancing does not exist.

 Disadvantages of Matching Maturity Approach